dnng/SSNoC-Node/README.md

 - No trailing semicolons.
 - No trailing whitespace.
+- Space identation (no tabs)
+- 2 space ident
 - Keep lines fewer than 120 characters.
 - Always include a space before and after a function arrow.
+- In doubt refer to https://github.com/styleguide/javascript/1.0

 ## Git usage